Skip to main content

 TradeStation at a glance

 TradeStation International focuses on more volatile asset classes for active traders, including options, futures, IPOs, and bonds.
-While they’re good enough to be considered one of Australia’s best options brokers, we’d have to rank them 4th on our list due to their higher fees and lack of access to ASX stock options.
-They charge USD 0.60 per option contract plus USD 5 flat per trade.
+While the platform is strong enough to be considered one of Australia’s best options brokers, it ranks 4th on our list due to higher fees and a lack of access to ASX stock options.
+It charges USD 0.60 per option contract plus a USD 5 flat fee per trade.

-They make it up, partially, with built-in real-time market data, no minimum funding requirement, and OptionStation Pro–an incredible piece of technology for trading options in Australia.
-It has features such as building options chains, analyzing options strategies, and providing instant execution.
-We suggest TradeStation International if you want to focus on US-based options and futures.
+It compensates partially with built-in real-time market data, no minimum funding requirement, and OptionStation Pro – a powerful tool for trading options that includes building options chains, analysing multi-leg strategies, and instant execution.
+We recommend TradeStation International if you want to focus on US-based options and futures.

 5# Tiger Brokers